Meet Our Leadership Team

 Missy Hamilton is a Nashville native who began her gardening journey at age 3.
 (Her parents never forgave her for “reorganizing” their patio garden.)
 As an adult, she enjoys working with people of all ages, but specializes in teaching young people how they can grow organic food on any budget no matter where they live.
 She is passionate about organic gardening and loves to learn about native plants and pollinators, companion planting, and most importantly - beneficial bugs.
 When she is not working at the Giving Garden, she is actively involved in her neighborhood school/community garden.
 She wants to be a bird watcher when she grows up.

 Chef Juan Kirby – Chef and Teen Coordinator

 Chef & Teen Coordinator

-Bijal Mehta – Volunteer Coordinator
+Bijal Mehta – Volunteer and Outreach Coordinator

 Bijal holds a BS in psychology and began serving the Nashville community as a mental health specialist at the Vanderbilt Psychiatric Hospital.
 She has 20 years of experience working in the mental health, substance abuse, and domestic violence fields.